Viseur/Flood-Fill-Demo/README.md

 }
 `

-wherein, `x,y` are the cell's row and column respectively.
+wherein, `x,y` are the cell's row and column respectively. ( For simplicity, the program referrs to 'black' as an empty node. )

 Whilst drawing, the program simply replaces the current cell's color with the active color - both, on the canvas, as well as in the grid dictionary.
 Similarly, when performing the flood fill, it checks the nodes around by referring to the grid dictionary, or `dict` in python.